Gå til hovedinnhold

 3.4.1 Identifying potential adverse impacts

 To identify potential adverse impacts in the supply chain, Jotron first conducts a general risk assessment.
+As part of our compliance with the UK Modern Slavery Act, this risk assessment forms an integral part of our efforts to prevent modern slavery and human trafficking in the value chain.
 In the mapping work, a digital platform developed by Ignite Procurement AS is used.
 Through the platform, Jotron has obtained a systematised overview of suppliers.
 Based on this overview, initial assessments are made of the risk of negative impact on fundamental human rights and decent working conditions.
 The steps in this assessment are explained in the following:

 1. Based on supplier data obtained from accounting records, a comprehensive overview of Jotron's suppliers is created.
 The overview of Jotron's suppliers is continuously updated.